Bath and North Somerset District Football League

 The Bath and North Somerset District Football League was a football competition based in England.
-Its single division sat at level 14 of the English football league system.
-It was a feeder to the Somerset County Football League and was affiliated to the Somerset County FA.
+Its single division was a feeder to the Somerset County Football League and was affiliated to the Somerset County FA.

 History

 The League was founded as the Bath and District Football League in 1901 when it started with a Saturday Division.
 It expanded since that time with the first Sunday Division being formed in 1971 and the Indoor Five Aside League starting in 1978.

 The league operated a Saturday division until 2015.
 The Sunday and indoor five-a-side divisions are still operating.
 The B&NSDFL operated within a 12-mile radius of Bath and whilst the majority of its clubs were based in Bath there were teams from Keynsham and outer suburbs of Bristol as well as some of the smaller outlying villages around Bath.

 The league was renamed from the Bath and District Saturday League to the Bath and North Somerset Football League in 2014 before the 2014-15 season.